mukta2701/ChatBot-using-Python-and-NLTK/README.md

-# Create-a-chatbot-using-Python-and-NLTK
+# CHATBOT using Python

-The code provided is a Python script that implements a simple chatbot using a neural network.
-The chatbot is designed to understand user input and respond appropriately based on predefined intents.

-The script first loads a pre-trained neural network from a saved model file.
-Then, it defines several functions to preprocess user input, predict the intent of the input, and retrieve a response from a JSON file containing predefined intents and responses.
-Finally, it creates an interactive loop that prompts the user for input and responds with an appropriate message until the user exits the loop.

-In more detail, the script:

-Imports necessary libraries such as Keras, NumPy, NLTK, and pickle.
-Defines a WordNetLemmatizer object for stemming words.
+This is a Python chatbot built using Keras and NLTK libraries.
+The chatbot is trained on a JSON file containing various intents and responses.
+The model is built using a neural network architecture and is able to predict the class and probability of the user's input.

+It can understand and respond to a variety of user messages based on pre-defined intents.

+## REQUIREMENTS

+- JSON

+- pickle

+    pickle is a library that can be used to save data to a file.

+- Python 3.x

+- Keras

+    Keras is a library that can be used to create neural networks.

+- Numpy

+- NLTK (Natural Language Tool Kit)

+## SETUP

+- Clone this repository to your local machine.

+- Install the required packages listed above using pip.

+    pip install -r requirements.txt

+- Run the 'chatbot.py' script to start the chatbot.

+## USAGE

+The chatbot is designed to respond to specific intents related to various topics such as time, date, and weather.
+The intents and their responses are stored in the intents.json file.
+The model is trained on this file to predict the class and probability of the user's input.

+To use the chatbot, simply enter your message and press enter.
+The chatbot will predict the class and probability of your input, and then respond with an appropriate response from the intents.json file.

+## FILE STRUCTURE

+- ' chatbot.py ' : Main Python script that runs the chatbot.

-Loads a JSON file containing predefined intents and responses.
+- ' intents.json ': JSON file that contains the pre-defined intents and responses for the chatbot.

-Loads saved files containing a list of unique words and a list of unique intents/classes.
+- ' words.pkl ' : Pickle file that contains a list of all unique words in the intents.

-Loads a pre-trained neural network model from a saved file.
-Defines several functions for preprocessing user input, predicting the intent of the input, and retrieving a response from the JSON file.
-Creates an interactive loop that prompts the user for input and responds with an appropriate message until the user exits the loop.
+- ' classes.pkl ' : Pickle file that contains a list of all unique classes (intents) in the intents.

+- ' chatbot_model.h5 ' : Keras model that was trained on the intents to classify user messages.

+## CREDITS

+This Chatbot is built by Mukta Choudhury.
+Spedial thanks to the creators of Keras and NLTK libraries for making this project possible.